 Normally, the word “black” is an adjective — a descriptive term that modifies a noun.
-In journalism, black should be a noun when referred to as an ethnic term, i.e. Black-American (a race) like African-American.
+In journalism, black should be a noun when referred to as an ethnic term, i.e. Black American (a race) like African American.

-Compton Herald leads the way
+Compton Herald always saw it that way

 The policy always has been a discomfort with me where justification is based on the reference as “descriptive” — an adjective where black modifies “American,” as in, the American is black.
 It always bothered this writer in conformance to the hackneyed style of journalism news writing.
 It was self-deprecating to uphold a norm in which I referred to myself and ethnic group in the lower case.

 Publishing my own print mediums through the years enabled me to break with standard tradition, capitalizing the “B” in Black when referring to the race.
 I didn’t care who disagreed with it.
 This was going to be my policy.

 The proper noun Black American or plural noun Blacks replaced “colored,” and Negro American within the Black community as a racial distinction in the 1960s, and today is used interchangeably with African American.
 This should have been embraced long ago by the top three journalism bibles of the craft — Associated Press, Chicago, and Oxford style guides — for proper usage by journalists when referring to an ethnic group in print.